Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 ## Aims

-- Provide members of the GIC with information about the upcoming movie
+- Provide members with information about the upcoming movie

 - Provide non-members with an understanding of the club and how it works